Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Using Shopify and eBay together

-Although this Shopify vs Etsy comparison has so far focused on the many differences between the two platforms, it’s important to note that they don’t have to be used in a mutually exclusive way.
+Although this Shopify vs Etsy comparison has so far focused on the many differences between the two platforms, I must stress that they don’t have to be used in a mutually exclusive way.

-There are over 210 apps in the Shopify app store that let you integrate your Shopify and eBay stores.
+There are around 284 apps in the Shopify app store that let you integrate your Shopify and eBay stores.

 These apps let you: